chrysle/gutenberg/README.rst

 If you need more fine-grained control over the cache (e.g. where it's stored or which backend is used), you can use the :code:`set_metadata_cache` function to switch out the backend of the cache before you populate it.
-For example, to use the Sqlite cache backend instead of the default Sleepycat backend and store the cache at a custom location, you'd do the following:
+For example, to use the Sqlite cache backend instead of the default Berkeley DB backend and store the cache at a custom location, you'd do the following:

 .. sourcecode :: python